 The Editors' Choice-winning Voile Splitboard skin would make a great first skin for novice splitboarders.
 The grip is tremendous and its durability will allow for plenty of operator error without much penalty.
 At $185, it is also tied for being the cheapest skin in our review.

-The Top Pick Award-winning Jones Universal skin is recommended for more experienced splitboarders who are confident in their skinning ability and appreciate the benefit of improved glide, reduced weight, and smaller packed volume.
+The Top Pick Award-winning Jones Nomad skin is recommended for more experienced splitboarders who are confident in their skinning ability and appreciate the benefit of improved glide, reduced weight, and smaller packed volume.
 For those who have honed their skinning skills, this tradeoff is totally worth it.

 Splitboard climbing skins are first and foremost meant to grip and glide.
 In addition to the primary function of these skins, necessary factors such as weight, glue strength, and ease of attachment can set certain skins above the rest.
 Our goal in conducting and publishing this review is to help you identify the right skins for your board and your snowy adventures.
 To learn more about what to keep in mind when purchasing this product for your needs, check out our Buying Advice article.

 — David Reichel